Postgraduate ( full-time, part-time)

 Intermediate awards: PG Cert, PG Dip

-The teaching due to take place on Monday 25 May Bank Holiday in Trimester 3 will instead be held on Tuesday 26 May
+Part-time teaching times: Trimester 1: Friday 9am-5pm; Trimester 2: Thursday 9am-4pm; Trimester 3: Monday 10am-3pm.
+Teaching due to take place on Monday 25 May will instead be held on Tuesday 26 May.

 Focus on advanced pharmaceutical skills including dosage, approaches and techniques, before moving on to the pathway of a drug from initial discovery to extensive clinical trials and regulatory approval.
 Let our SuperLabs and Nanotechnology Research Lab become your workspace as you carry out safe, ethical experiments while meeting world-class pharmaceutical standards.